 FRAME Video and post video ADS scores

 After completing a baseline ADS, participants watched a FRAME video on the same disease they researched on Medscape.
 The content for FRAME videos are decided by a team of genetic counselors and medical professionals.
 There were two FRAME videos chosen for this study, one for 22q11.2 deletion syndrome and one for familial dysautonomia (FD).
 These genetic disorders were selected because affected individuals exhibit physical and intellectual disabilities.
-Additionally, to minimize prior knowledge of one of the conditions, the research team chose familial dysautonomia which is a rare genetic disease.
+Additionally, to minimize prior knowledge of one of the conditions, the research team chose familial dysautonomia which is a rarer genetic disease.
 Each video was between 9-10 minutes long to match the time participants were instructed to spend on MEDSCAPE.
 At minimum, the videos include patients and family members who present information about genetic etiology, clinical findings, pathophysiology and general management of the condition.
 After watching the video, participants completed a second ADS survey.

 Video Evaluation Survey